How To Advance In Your Life Until Summer + 20 Personal Goals To Set

 10. Learn to be happy being alone.

 Now, this one’s worth stopping by.
 I know it may sound like an impossible goal because a lot of people don’t know how, or simply can’t enjoy life to the fullest when they’re alone.
-Most of us connect our happiness with certain people, so even a thought of being alone can feel extremely scary.
+Most of us connect our happiness with certain people, so even the thought of being alone can feel extremely scary.

-However, life is constantly changing and sometimes you might have to be alone for a shorter or longer period of time.
+However, life is constantly changing, and sometimes you might have to be alone for a shorter or longer period of time.
 It’s ok, there’s nothing to fear.
 Millions of people are alone and they survive.

 But learning to be happy alone is one of the most important skills you might learn in your life.
 It can help you to become free of any mental connections and become independent.
-You will still be full of love for people you care about, but it will stem from your heart and not from the feelings of neediness or insecurity.
-It’s a source of personal freedom and a way to feeling complete – no matter who you’re with, or without.
+You will still be full of love for people you care about, but it will stem from your heart and not from feelings of neediness or insecurity.
+It’s a source of personal freedom and a way to feel complete – no matter who you’re with, or without.